devries/timezone/README.md

 ```

 ### Debian based docker containers
-Installing and configuring the timezone database on a Debian or Ubuntu based
+Installing and configuring the time zone database on a Debian or Ubuntu based
 docker container can be done by adding the following to your `Dockerfile`:

 ```